-This tool scans the communication on a certain link for a certain amount of time.
+This tool scans the communication between two points for a certain amount of time.
 It therefore requires the EtherTAP to be connected, and in most situations, it should tap the communication between the IO-Controller and the switch.
-It gathers all the communication between the IO-Controller and all its connected devices and creates a baseline, meaning that it lists all the connections and protocols it sees during the scan.
-These listed connections and protocols will be allowed in future communication.
+It gathers all the communication between all devices and creates a baseline, meaning that it allows all the communication it sees during the scan.
 This is comparable to white-listing in a firewall.